Please report all Barn Owl nests, roost sites, and sightings (dead or alive), anywhere in the UK, on our Barn Owl Survey website. Thanks.

 - For all wild Barn Owls in the UK, whether ringed or not, please report to the Barn Owl Trust.

-- For all BTO-ringed wild birds (including Barn Owls) please contact the Natural History Museum in London or the British Trust for Ornithology.
+- For all BTO-ringed wild birds (including Barn Owls) please contact the British Trust for Ornithology.
 Ring recoveries can be reported on-line via Euring.

 - For birds with closed rings or cable ties, please contact the Independent Bird Register.